Orca surprise in Hauraki Gulf

 * Orca pod just metres from shore at Auckland's Kohimarama Beach

-Doig said she thought the marine mammals were chasing one other because one had the half chewed stingray in its mouth.
+Suzie Doig said she thought the mammals were chasing one another because one had a half-chewed stingray in its mouth.

-She said her yacht was only in about 3 metres of water, so it's depth alarm was beeping.
+She said her yacht was only in about three metres of water, so its depth alarm was beeping.

 "I was wondering if that beeping distracted them and made them come over because they did the same around the other boats I saw."